azurestandard/.github/profile/README.md

 - Mostly located in the US (with a few exceptions)
 - Have minimal meetings (a short morning standup and longer weekly call)
 - Occasionally get together for meetups at the company HQ in Dufur, OR (they’re super fun with lots of healthy tasty food, especially the carob)

+## Interested in working with us?

+View our current openings at [azurestandard.com/careers](https://www.azurestandard.com/careers).